schubertcosta/appsInterview/README.md

 # Communication between devices and applications

-The goals of the following the following approaches were to show the communication between two applications using socket io protocol (Application Communication) and the communication between devices considering the IoT environment (MQTT Communication).
+The goals of the following approaches are to show the communication between two applications using socket io protocol (Application Communication) and the communication between devices considering the IoT environment (MQTT Communication).

 ## Technologies
 - Node v18.14.0